IGC 2021 Meeting 18-19 June 2021

 the schedule is arranged to allow all global time zones to participate

-IGC 2021 is moving rapidly toward a virtual meeting via Zoom Friday, Saturday, and Sunday 18–20 June 2021.
+IGC 2021 is here!
+Join the virtual meeting via Zoom Friday, Saturday, and Sunday 18–20 June 2021.
 Attendance is free and open to all participants – students are especially encouraged to attend.
 Each day of the conference will have two sessions at times selected to provide maximum accessibility for time-zones around the world (details below).

 We invite you and your students to participate in this conference on applications of geodesign to projects addressing immediate and critical global challenges including climate change, climate migration, and global equity.
 Researchers, academics, practitioners, and students from an array of allied disciplines will gather to learn from and discuss presentations covering these topics.

-We have forty projects registered for IGC 2021 and are looking forward to a fruitful working meeting to share our work but also to work together to refine the way IGC projects are conducted.
+We have thirty projects to be presented and discussed at IGC 2021 and are looking forward to a fruitful working meeting to share our work but also to work together to refine the way IGC projects are conducted.

-All project presentations will be prepared as short videos.
-Those will be made available before the conference to enable attendees to prepare discussion questions.
+All project presentations have been prepared as short videos and are now available to enable attendees to prepare discussion questions.

 All sessions will be video recorded and made available after the meeting via the IGC website.

-There is a draft schedule of the IGC 2021 meeting below.
+This is an overview schedule of the IGC 2021 meeting--follow the buttons on this page to the full schedule.
 Attendees will recognize a similar format to our face-to-face meetings, but with increased time for working discussion sessions, designed to continue to develop the IGC process based on our collective experiences.
-One element of that will be a special session devoted to Teaching Strategies for IGC, focusing on distance education.
+One element of that will be a special session devoted to teaching strategies Stepping Stone of Geodesign Education, focusing on distance education.

 Miran Jung Day (Chair), Cal.
 Poly San Luis Obispo, United States

 Neil Sang, Swedish University of Agricultural Science, Sweden

 Olaf Schroth, Weihenstephan-Triesdorf University of Applied Sciences, Germany